-Prior to the issuance of a written response by the Office of the Chancellor, Labor Relations, representatives of the Office of the Chancellor, Labor Relations and OPEIU shall meet to discuss the grievance within 25 working days of receipt of the grievance by the Office of the Chancellor, Labor Relations.
+Prior to the issuance of a written response by the Office of the Chancellor, Labor Relations, representatives of the Office of the Chancellor, Labor Relations and OPEIU shall meet to discuss the grievance, within 25 working days of receipt of the grievance by the Office of the Chancellor, Labor Relations.
 The parties will advise each other of the then known facts and attempt to reach a binding resolution of the grievance.
-If the parties cannot reach a binding resolution of the grievance the Office of the Chancellor, Labor Relations, shall issue a decision in writing to the Union within 12 working days of the date of the grievance meeting unless the parties agree to an extension.
+If the parties cannot reach a binding resolution of the grievance, the Office of the Chancellor, Labor Relations shall issue a decision in writing to the Union within 12 working days of the date of the grievance meeting unless the parties agree to an extension.
+The Step 2 decision shall be final and binding except for grievances involving an alleged violation of Recommendation No. 24, involving a suspension, demotion or discharge.

-STEP 3.
-An appeal from an unfavorable decision at Step 2 may be initiated by the Union serving upon the Office of the Chancellor, Labor Relations a notice in writing of its intent to proceed to arbitration within 12 working days after the Step 2 decision is due.
-Said notice shall identify the provisions of the Agreement, the University, the employee involved, and shall include a copy of the grievance.
+STEP 3 - Recommendation No. 24, Suspension, Demotion or Discharge.
+An appeal from an unfavorable decision at Step 2 in the case of suspension, demotion or discharge, may be initiated by the Union serving upon the Office of the Chancellor, Labor Relations a notice in writing of its intent to proceed to arbitration within 12 working days after the Step 2 decision is due.
+Said notice shall identify the provisions of the Memorandum, the University, the employee involved, and shall include a copy of the grievance.

-The arbitrator is to be selected by the parties jointly within 7 working days after the notice has been given.
-If the parties fail to agree on an arbitrator, either party may request the Bureau of Mediation to submit a list of 7 possible arbitrators.
+The arbitrator is to be selected by the parties jointly within seven working days after the notice has been given.
+If the parties fail to agree on an arbitrator, either party may request the Bureau of Mediation to submit a list of seven possible arbitrators.

-The parties shall within 7 working days of the receipt of said list meet for the purpose of selecting the arbitrator by alternately striking one name from the list until one name remains.
+The parties shall within seven working days of the receipt of said list meet for the purpose of selecting the arbitrator by alternately striking one name from the list until one name remains.
 The Office of the Chancellor shall strike the first name.

-Each case shall be considered on its merits and this Agreement shall constitute the basis upon which decisions shall be rendered.
+Each case shall be considered on its merits and this Memorandum shall constitute the basis upon which decisions shall be rendered.
 The decision at Step 1 shall not be used as a precedent for any subsequent case.

-The arbitrator shall neither add to, subtract from, nor modify the provisions of this Agreement.
+The arbitrator shall neither add to, subtract from, nor modify the provisions of this Memorandum.
 The arbitrator shall be confined to the precise issue submitted for arbitration and shall have no authority to determine any other issues not so submitted.